malessandrini/boswars-user-manual/boswars-manual-en.md

 # Strategy hints

 These are a series of generic hints that are not meant to be authoritative, but more of an help for people playing Bos Wars for the first time.
 You'll likely end up playing according to your preferences and your experience.
+Remember to start with smaller maps.

 First of all ensure you have a minimum flow of energy and magma.
 Some levels start with some facilities already built.
-If not, make engineers harvest rocks and/or trees, and if you have magma spots, build some magma pumps first.
+If not, make engineers harvest rocks and/or trees, and if you have magma spots, build magma pumps first.
 In doing so of course explore the immediate proximity of your base.
 You have some engineers when you start a level, you can produce more of them if you have a vault or training camp (or if you build them).
 Three engineers is a good number.

 With the first energy and magma income, build some power plants, so to have a good amount of energy for the near future.

-Build a radar (doesn't matter where), it's very cheap and will reveal important information in the mini-map.
+Build a radar (doesn't matter where), it's very cheap and will reveal important information in the [mini-map](#the-mini-map).

 When you have a good amount of energy and magma, start planning what units to build.
 Enemies are not sleeping, so you don't have to waste your time.
 So build a couple of factories, even of the same type if you want to produce units faster.
 Meanwhile build some defensive weapons (gun turrets) in the borders of your base you deem more exposed, soon you may receive unwanted visits.
 Units being produced by factories can act as a defense line on their side.